Yashwanth-GS/Coffee_Shop_Sales_DataAnalysis/README.md

 The main objective of this project is to analyze retail sales data to gain the actionable insights that will enhance the performance of the coffee shop.

+## Scope

+- **Data Collection**: Gather and verify sales data, including transactions, product details, and dates.
+- **Data Cleaning**: Import data into Power Query, clean up errors, and organize it into structured tables.
+- **Data Analysis**: Calculate key metrics like total sales and average transaction value.
+Identify sales trends and customer preferences.
+- **Visualization**: Create charts and graphs (line, bar, pie) to represent data trends and comparisons.
+- **Reporting**: Develop a dashboard summarizing key metrics and visualizations.
+Write a report with insights and recommendations for improving sales strategies.
+- **Presentation**: Prepare a presentation with clear slides to share findings and recommendations with stakeholders.

 ## Recommended Analysis and its Results

 - **How do sales vary by day of the week and hour of the day?**: Results are showed in the Report Chart.